Domenik1408/spotify-generator/README.md

 This is a proxyless spotify account generator.

+It makes hundreds accounts in seconds.

+This software is for abuse a platform.
+Use at your own risk

-This is for educational purposes only.
+# This is purely for educational purposes only.

-# <3